ojacoin/ojacoin/README.md

 ### Safe & Anonymous
 Security is another very important point on which today's world stands.
 By using OJA you can make secure payments be done, which gives confidence to the community.

+### Security
+Security is another very important point on which today's world stands.
+OJA chose to use NIST5 as its hashing algorithm because it has been proven to be more secure and power-efficient than other leading algorithms.

+NIST5 is an exhaustive set of guidelines for how organizations can prevent, detect, and respond to cyberattacks.

+It is officially known as the Framework for Improving Critical Infrastructure Cybersecurity, it was developed by the federal government to serve as a standard for private sector companies.

+NIST5 was originally aimed at industries essential to economic and national security such as banking, defense, commerce, and communications.

+However, a wide variety of organizations in all industries have since adopted it, including in cryptocurrency, like in OJA Coin for example.

+There are 5 elements of the NIST5,
+Identity
+Protect
+Detect
+Respond
+Recover

+There are a total of 108 security controls that provide specific security action items.
+Each subcategory also provides resources referencing elements of other frameworks such as ISO 27001, COBIT, ISA 62443, NIST SP 800-53 and Payment Card Industry Data Security Standard (PCI DSS)

 ### Decentralized, Distributed
 Applications are the future need for higher efficiency and cost reduction.
 OJA is your solution for decentralized Payments.

-### Efficiency
+### Power Efficiency
-OJA coin uses the NIST5 hash, which is chosen as the winning algorithm by the US Nation of Science competition.
-Combination of security and mining efficiency were the key points taken into account.
+OJA coin uses the NIST5 hash, which is chosen as the winning algorithm by the US Nation of Science competition as power efficient hash algorithm.
+It is not only more secure but also environtment friendly.

 # Why NIST5?